Spectre0ne/NimBasics/README.md

 # NimBasics
-My version of the completed exercises for the "Basis Nim" course, by narimiran
+My take at the exercises provided by Narimiran in his "Nim Basics" course.